pullwind/jrsync/README.md

 jrsync
 ======
+gui rsync ,
+sample call rsync command .

 you can download the jrsync-jar to you pc,

 1. need install the java jdk7 or later.
-2. need config the ssh.
-  on bakcup  pc, terminal:
+2. need config the ssh. (or enter password when rsync) on bakcup  pc, terminal: ssh-keygen cd ~/.ssh
-  ssh-keygen
-  cd ~/.ssh